Black Panthers (Israel): The name "Black Panther"

 The Israeli Black Panthers adopted their name from the United States Black Panther Party, as did groups in the United Kingdom, West Indies, West Africa, and South Asia.
 These groups shared experiences shaped by migration and employed grassroots strategies and interethnic cooperation to address perceived racial and social inequalities.
 In Israel, the name was proposed by one of the party's founders, Sa'adia Marciano.

 There are two accounts regarding how the Israeli group chose its name.
 One suggests that Marciano or fellow founder Charlie Biton encountered American activist Angela Davis, who had ties to the U.S. Black Panther Party, and that this interaction influenced the naming and ideological orientation of the Israeli group.
 Another account claims that a neighborhood social worker remarked that the group resembled the U.S. Black Panthers, prompting them to adopt the name.

 Marciano, known for organizing against police profiling, is said to have suggested forming a Black Panther Party in Israel during a 1970 meeting with local activists.
 He aimed for the group to reflect the organizational style and militancy associated with the U.S. Black Panther Party.
 The choice of name was also considered a strategic move to attract media attention, which it did.

-The group believed that using the name would resonate with Ashkenazi Jews in Israel and abroad, many of whom were familiar with African American history due to American cultural influence.
+The group believed that using the name would resonate with Ashkenazi Jews in Israel and abroad, many of whom were familiar with Black American history due to U.S. cultural influence.
 They anticipated that the provocative name would help sustain the group’s visibility, in contrast to earlier, less-recognized Eastern activist organizations.
 While initially possessing limited knowledge of the U.S. Black Panthers, the Israeli group broadly identified with their message and drew inspiration for their protest activities.
 They were familiar with elements of African-American history and renamed their neighborhood of Musrara as "Harlem/Musrara" in symbolic alignment.

-The Israeli Black Panthers identified with African Americans in their experiences of discrimination and marginalization.
-They viewed Israeli society as divided by ethnic and class lines and rejected the idea that assimilation was a viable solution to their concerns.
+The Israeli Black Panthers identified with Black Americans in their experiences of discrimination and marginalization.
+They viewed Israeli society as divided by ethnic and class lines, and rejected the idea that assimilation was a viable solution to their concerns.